ctrox/csi-s3/README.md

 # CSI for S3
 This is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for S3 (or S3 compatible) storage.
 This can dynamically allocate buckets and mount them via a fuse mount into any container.

+# Status
+This is still very experimental and should not be used in any production environment.
+Unexpected data loss could occur depending on what mounter and S3 storage backend is being used.

 # Kubernetes installation
 ## Requirements
 * Kubernetes 1.10+